-Hannah is a bit of a magpie and has lots of different skills.
-She is a freelancer in Bristol who specialises in working with SMEs.
-She offers WordPress development (she studied Computer Science at uni) and project / process / change management.
-She is also passionate about sharing knowledge with others and does so by teaching and speaking.
+Hannah is a freelancer in Bristol who offers web development (in WordPress of course!) and project management.
+She is also a bit of a chatty one so you’ll find her out and about giving talks and teaching.
+She instructs with our group sponsor DevelopMe, and runs a one day introduction to WordPress.
 In her downtime she loves being outside, usually accompanied by her golden retriever who is more hindrance than help most of the time!

 Simon has been developing websites for over a decade and is now focussed on back end and server maintenance.
 His main project outside of work is running Bristol WordPress People.
 Simon is passionate about music and is one of those people who is a sucker for a limited edition coloured vinyl.